Too Much Compost Can Poison Your Garden?

 Compost is partially decomposed organic matter.
 For a more detailed discussion of this have a look at Benefits of Composting.

 One of the benefits of compost is that it adds nutrients to soil.
-The amount of nutrients depends on how it is made, and on what the input ingredients are.
-Homemade compost, which is made mostly from plant material has an NPK number of 3-0.5-1.5 (ref 1) and commercial manure compost has an NPK value of about 1-1-1.
+The amount of nutrients depends on how it is made, and the input ingredients.
+Homemade compost, which is made mostly from plant material has an NPK value of around 3-0.5-1.5 while commercial composted manure has an NPK value of about 1-1-1.
 Compost based on manure tends to have a higher relative amount of phosphorus.

 Nitrogen and Phosphorus In Soil